 If you need mental health services, call 1-844-493-TALK (8255) or visit Colorado Crisis Services.

-For providers looking for forms related to admissions, please visit the Mental Health Emergency Hold page.
+For providers looking for forms related to admissions, please visit the Involuntary Mental Health Treatment page.

 CMHIFL is accredited by The Joint Commission.
 As such, patient safety concerns can be reported to The Joint Commission in the following ways: